mamun2519/workshop/thinking a react/redme.md

 - should it be generic or context-specific?
 - Do we have any already declared components that we can reuse?
 - can we create reusable utilities, hooks, or network calls?

+**Performance**

+- Are there specific performance constraints (e.g: frequent update, large datasets, blocking UI that required concurrency, do we need virtualization, debounce or memorization)